Respond to a Patent Warning Letter with a Vigorous Defense

 Concerns Most Companies Have

-What should we do after we receive an infringement warning letter?
+What should we do after we receive a patent warning letter due to patent infringement?

 How can we stop a litigation from happening so that we can continue to sell our products without any threat?